2025–26 United Rugby Championship

-The 2025–26 United Rugby Championship is the ongoing 25th season of the professional rugby union competition currently known as the United Rugby Championship, the highest level domestic club rugby competition in South Africa, Ireland, Scotland, Wales and Italy.
-This season is also the fifth season under that name, and the fifth with the current collection of teams.
-It began on 26 September 2025 and will end in June 2026.
+The 2025–26 United Rugby Championship was the 25th season of the professional rugby union competition currently known as the United Rugby Championship, the highest level domestic club rugby competition in South Africa, Ireland, Scotland, Wales and Italy.
+This season was also the fifth season under that name, and the fifth with the current collection of teams.
+It began on 26 September 2025 and will end on 20 June 2026.

 Leinster entered the competition as the reigning champions, and holders of the URC Irish Shield and kicked off the competition with the first match away to Stormers.
-Glasgow Warriors, Sharks and Cardiff are defending the Scottish-Italian, South African and Welsh Shields respectively.
+Glasgow Warriors, Sharks and Cardiff were defending the Scottish-Italian, South African and Welsh Shields respectively.

+In a repeat of the 2025 Grand Final, Leinster beat Bulls 36–7 at Croke Park in the 2026 United Rugby Championship Grand Final to become the first two-time winner in the URC era, and a record ten-time winner of the competition in all its formats.

 Format

 The 2025–26 season once again consists of 21 rounds: 18 rounds of regular season play, followed by three rounds of play-offs.
 The competition runs from September 2025 to June 2026, with the regular season ending in mid May.
 The season also contains breaks for the 2025 end-of year internationals, the 2026 Men's Six Nations (though some matches are played during 'fallow' weekends) and the various matchdays of the 2025–26 European Rugby Champions Cup and Challenge Cup.
-The season does not overlap with the 2026 summer internationals.
+The season does not overlap with the 2026 Nations Championship.
 Some South African teams will play derby matches throughout the Men's Six Nations window, as this is a competition in which the South Africa national team are not involved.

 There are four regional pools: The Irish Shield pool (featuring the four Irish teams), the Welsh Shield pool (featuring the four Welsh teams), the South African Shield pool (featuring the four South African teams) and the shared Italian-Scottish Shield pool (featuring the two Italian and two Scottish sides).
 The pools serve two functions; they guarantee a full slate of home-and-away derby matches for each team (which are often the best attended and most remunerative fixtures for the clubs involved), and they award a minor Regional Shield trophy to the top team in each pool, which thereby functions as a de facto national professional championship in three of the four pools, and a cross-border regional championship in the Scottish–Italian pool.
 The winner of each Shield will be determined solely from the games played amongst the teams within their regional pool, mirroring the format of the old Interprovincial Championship in Ireland.

 In Scotland, the two pool games involving both Scottish sides, played back to back over the Christmas and New Year period, also decide the 1872 Cup, effectively a Scottish national professional championship.
 The two Italian sides have no individual trophy to play for.